 Break away from the status quo

 Traditionally you have Sales on one hand chasing monthly quotas, while Marketing on the other is concentrating on the number of leads they are bringing in.
 One simple way to align Sales and Marketing is to have them working towards the same goal – bringing money into the business.
-Just like Sales, Marketing should be looking at everything they do through the lens of revenue generation – exactly what impact do your actions have on the bottom line?

 Though ROI can be difficult for marketers to pin down, it becomes much easier if your systems are integrated.